TDHCA Complaint Process

 For complaints relating to manufactured housing, please go to the Manufactured Housing (MH) section to download a complaint form.

 Effective July 1, 2011, the Community Development Block Grant Disaster Recovery (CDBG-DR) Programs were transferred to the Texas General Land Office (GLO) from the Texas Department of Housing and Community Affairs (TDHCA) and the Texas Department of Rural Affairs (TDRA).
-For Disaster Recovery related complaints, please see the GLO's Complaint web page: http://www.glo.texas.gov/cf/comments/index.cfm.
+Disaster Recovery related complaints can be submitted anonymously by calling 1-877-888-0002 or visit GLO’s Complaints page (www.glo.texas.gov).